 Detailed receipts are required for all transactions, except for tips and other incidentals that are typically not receipted.
-This includes lodging, transportation expenses, and meal charges, in accordance with Internal Revenue Service guidelines.
-Meal charges for persons other than travelers on University business are reimbursable only when names, positions, University affiliation, and business purpose are indicated.
+This includes lodging, transportation expenses, and non personal meal charges, in accordance with Internal Revenue Service guidelines.
+Meal charges for persons other than travelers on University business are reimbursable only when names, positions, University affiliation, and business purpose are indicated and a detailed receipt must be provided.
 Requests without this information will not be reimbursed.

 Where University travel relates to attendance at a conference, a copy of the conference brochure must be attached to the expense report, indicating the dates of the conference, conference agenda and the cost of attendance.
 Similarly, when the University sponsors an open house, a recruiting session or similar event, entertainment expenditures must be supported by an adequate business purpose including a copy of invitations, if any, and a list of attendees.